krishnakumar6893/changelog/README.md

 - We need to install required dependecies and package them and upload as lambda layer

 - For instance, to fix psycopg2 error, we need to install psycopg2-binary and package it as a layer.
 This can be done in Cloud9 IDE in AWS.
-Refer https://www.youtube.com/watch?v=80h9lXE07z0 for more details
+Refer https://www.youtube.com/watch?v=80h9lXE07z0 for more detailss

 ```bash
 1. sudo amazon-linux-extras install python3.8